 The Numatic Henry Xtra HVX200 comes with the company’s standard XS1 tool kit.
 This includes two extension tubes, dusting brush, crevice tool, upholstery nozzle and the standard combination tool.

 There’s also a tool adaptor included with the machine.
 This allows you to attach accessories directly to the hose (via the adaptor) rather than onto the curved tube bend.
-While this might seem like a minor feature, it makes it much easier to use the tools in tight spaces, especially as the Henry Xtra tools greatly increase the versatility of the machine.
+While this might seem like a minor feature, we think it makes it much easier to use the tools in tight spaces, especially as the Henry Xtra tools greatly increase the versatility of the machine.

 Frequently Asked Questions